-Policy 1.4-g: Non-residential development shall be designed in the form of a Traditional Marketplace, or the development shall comply with rural design standards in the ULDC to ensure protection of the character of the Tier and to minimize impacts on adjacent neighborhoods, except in special planning areas such as, but not limited to, the Indian Trails Grove Overlay (ITGO).
-Standards for

-Traditional Marketplace Development shall also reflect the scale and character of the Rural Tier.
+Policy 1.4-g: Non-residential development shall be designed in the form of a Traditional Marketplace, or the development shall comply with rural design standards in the ULDC to ensure protection of the character of the Tier and to minimize impacts on adjacent neighborhoods.
+Standards for Traditional Marketplace Development shall also reflect the scale and character of the Rural Tier.